 The Kenneth Karmiole Endowed Research Fellowship supports scholars working with primary resource materials and rare books in the Library’s Special Research Collections.
 Collections available for fellowship-supported research include rare books, journals, manuscripts, archives, printed ephemera, photographs and other audiovisual materials, maps, recordings, and other items.
 The award is funded by an endowment established by Kenneth Karmiole, an internationally-renowned antiquarian bookseller who earned his bachelor's degree in History from UCSB.
 He made previous gifts to the UCSB Library for rare books and manuscripts and has owned and operated Kenneth Karmiole, Bookseller since 1976.

-The Kenneth Karmiole Endowment for Rare Books and Manuscripts supports the Department of Special Research Collections with new rare book purchases documenting early printing history, post-Gutenberg, from year 1440 through the 19th century.
+The Kenneth Karmiole Endowment for Rare Books and Manuscripts supports the Library's Special Research Collections with new rare book purchases documenting early printing history, post-Gutenberg, from year 1440 through the 19th century.
 The endowment also helps make it possible for materials largely unavailable to the public to become accessible online.
-The award is funded by an endowment established by Kenneth Karmiole, an internationally-renowned antiquarian bookseller who earned his bachelor's degree in History from UCSB.
-He made previous gifts to the UCSB Library for rare books and manuscripts and has owned and operated Kenneth Karmiole, Bookseller since 1976.
+The endowment is established by Kenneth Karmiole, an internationally-renowned antiquarian bookseller who earned his bachelor's degree in History from UCSB.
+He made previous gifts to the Library for rare books and manuscripts and has owned and operated Kenneth Karmiole, Bookseller since 1976.

 The John Levin Early Recordings Fund, established by wax cylinder collector John Levin and his wife Patricia Gallery, supports the Early Recordings Initiative (ERI), a program within the Performing Arts Collection.
 The purpose of the ERI is to build upon the Library’s commitment to the preservation and access of pre-1902 recordings, including their acquisition, conservation, maintenance, digitization, and study.
 These recordings are primarily from brown wax cylinders, which capture decades of musical, social, and cultural life before the dawn of mass media during America’s late 19th-century industrialization.